josejuansanchez/ssim/README.md

 This is an implementation of the algorithm for calculating the Structural SIMilarity (SSIM) index between two images.

-Please refer to the following paper and the website with suggested usage
+The Structural SIMilarity (SSIM) index is a method for measuring the similarity between two images.
+The SSIM index can be viewed as a quality measure of one of the images being compared, provided the other image is regarded as of perfect quality.
+It is an improved version of the universal image quality index proposed before.
+Detailed description is given in the following paper:

-Z. Wang, A. C. Bovik, H. R. Sheikh, and E. P. Simoncelli, "Image quality assessment: From error visibility to structural similarity," IEEE Transactios on Image Processing, vol. 13, no. 4, pp. 600-612, Apr.
+* [Z. Wang](http://www.ece.uwaterloo.ca/~z70wang/), [A. C. Bovik](http://live.ece.utexas.edu/people/bovik/), [H. R. Sheikh](http://live.ece.utexas.edu/People/people_detail.php?id=92) and [E. P. Simoncelli](http://www.cns.nyu.edu/~eero/), "[Image quality assessment: From error visibility to structural similarity](https://ece.uwaterloo.ca/~z70wang/publications/ssim.html)," *IEEE Transactions on Image Processing*, vol. 13, no. 4, pp. 600-612, Apr.
 2004.

 http://www.ece.uwaterloo.ca/~z70wang/research/ssim/